-All students will be required to carry and produce (when requested) an ACAD ID card while on campus.
+All students will be required to carry and produce (when requested) an AUArts ID card while on campus.
 Cards will be issued to all full-time, part-time, students/staff/faculty, including Extended Studies.

-Faculty and staff will be required to wear an ACAD ID card at all times while on campus.
+Faculty and staff will be required to wear an AUArts ID card at all times while on campus.

-Lost + Found
+Lost and Found

-The College Lost + Found is located in the Security Office in the main mall.
+The university Lost and Found is located in the Security Office in the main mall.